joaomaniaudet/joaomaniaudet/README.md

  🎓 Enginner, Post graduate in Business Management and Business Intelligence.

  💻 Senior Marketing Analyst and programmer.

- ⚡ Acting in front of data analysis of evasion, renewal and retention.
-Looking for alternatives to optimize revenue and improve the churn rate.
-General data structuring.

  👨‍💻 Always looking to solve business problems with technological solutions.